Modified Marrone-Treanor dissociation model: formulation and benchmarking for diatom/atom mixtures: Introduction

-QCT calculations can be used to study reaction dynamics by sampling initial conditions from fixed Boltzmann or approximately-Boltzmann distributions characterized by one or more temperatures.
-This technique allows for focused analysis of a particular condition, or set of conditions, although the effect of non-Boltzmann distributions is not accounted for.
-For example, QCT analysis was employed by Bender et al.~\cite{BenderVNPVTSC2015} to study $\mathrm{N_2 + N_2}$ dissociation, as well as nitrogen dissociation with partners $\mathrm{N}$ and $\mathrm{O_2}$~\cite{ValentiniSBC2016, ChaudhryBSC2018}.
-Chaudhry et al.~\cite{ChaudhryBVSC2016, ChaudhryGBSC2018, Chaudhry2018} have also studied oxygen dissociation with partners $\mathrm{O_2}$, $\mathrm{O}$, and $\mathrm{N_2}$.
-For the case of $\mathrm{O_2 + O_2}$ and $\mathrm{O_2 + O}$ interactions, multiple PESs are necessary to capture the interaction of electronically ground state reactants~\cite{PaukkuYVSBT2017, PaukkuVT2018, VargaPT2017}.
+In prior works, QCT calculations on the Minnesota potentials have been used to study reaction dynamics by sampling initial conditions from fixed Boltzmann or approximately-Boltzmann distributions characterized by one or more temperatures (i.e. sweeps over $T$, $T_\mathrm{v}$ ranges).
+This approach allowed for focused analysis of a particular condition, or set of conditions, although the effect of non-Boltzmann distributions was not accounted for.
+For example, QCT analysis was employed by Bender et al.~\cite{BenderVNPVTSC2015} to study $\mathrm{N_2 + N_2}$ dissociation, producing estimates of thermal and multi-temperature dissociation rate coefficients, $k_\mathrm{diss} (T)$ and $k_\mathrm{diss} (T, T_\mathrm{v})$, as well as average vibrational energy removed per dissociation $\langle \varepsilon_\mathrm{v, N_2} \rangle_\mathrm{diss}$.
+Similar analyses were conducted for nitrogen dissociation with partners $\mathrm{N}$ and $\mathrm{O_2}$~\cite{ValentiniSBC2016, ChaudhryBSC2018}.
+Chaudhry et al.~\cite{ChaudhryBVSC2016, ChaudhryGBSC2018, Chaudhry2018} studied oxygen dissociation with partners $\mathrm{O_2}$, $\mathrm{O}$, and $\mathrm{N_2}$, producing equivalent estimates of $k_\mathrm{diss} (T, T_\mathrm{v})$ and $\langle \varepsilon_\mathrm{v, O_2} \rangle_\mathrm{diss}$ for these reactions.
+Most of these data have been collected and summarized in Ref.~\cite{Chaudhry2018}.